-Teacher training courses on the use of the World Heritage in Young Hands Kit None Courses/activities for students within school programmes Medium Youth forums None Skills-training courses for students None Organized school visits to World Heritage properties/cultural and natural sites Medium Activities linked to heritage within the framework of UNESCO Clubs/Associations Not applicable Other Not applicable If you selected 'Other', please specify
+Teacher training courses on the use of the World Heritage in Young Hands Kit None Courses/activities for students within school programmes None Youth forums None Skills-training courses for students None Organized school visits to World Heritage properties/cultural and natural sites Low Activities linked to heritage within the framework of UNESCO Clubs/Associations Low Other Not applicable If you selected 'Other', please specify

 12.5 - Does the State Party participate in UNESCO's World Heritage in Young Hands programme?

-The State Party does not participate in UNESCO's World Heritage in Young Hands programme.
+The State Party does not participate in UNESCO's World Heritage in Young Hands programme but intends to do so.

-12.6 - Please add any additional comments, description of best practices in World Heritage Education, conclusions and/or recommendations related to education, information and awareness building (Questions 12.3 to 12.5)
+12.6 - Please add any additional comments, description of best practices in World Heritage Education, conclusions and/or recommendations related to education, information and awareness building (Questions 12.3 to 12.5) None at this time